metanav/Arduboy2/README.md

 ### Simple tone generation

-The *BeepPin1* and *BeepPin2* classes are available to generate simple square wave tones using speaker pin 1 and speaker pin 2 respectively.
-These classes are documented in file *Arduboy2Beep.h*.
+The *BeepPin1* and *BeepPin2* classes are available to generate simple square wave tones.
+These classes are documented in file *Arduboy2BeepDotMG.h*.
 Also, *BeepDemo* is included as one of the example sketches, which demonstrates basic use.

-NOTE: These functions will not work with a DevKit Arduboy because the speaker pins used cannot be directly controlled by a timer/counter.
-"Dummy" functions are provided so a sketch will compile and work properly but no sound will be produced.

 ### Ways to make more code space available to sketches